uaf-math/calc1/index.md

 <!-- ### <span style="color:orange">WEBPAGE UNDER CONSTRUCTION FOR XXX YYYY</span> -->

 Welcome to the homepage for all in-person sections of MATH 251 Calculus I in **Spring 2020**.
-We are in the [Dept. of Mathematics and Statistics](http://www.uaf.edu/dms/) at the [University of Alaska Fairbanks](http://www.uaf.edu/).

 <!-- NOTHING HERE IS LOST; IT IS ALL ON THE MENUS AT LEFT
 ### Getting Started